 Want more award alerts like this one?
-We send them to Thrifty Traveler Premium members first, along with dirt-cheap domestic and international flight deals.
+We send them to Thrifty Traveler Premium members first, along with dirt-cheap international flight deals.
 Subscribe for $20 off today with the promo code BYE2020!

-It may seem like a big gamble, as Japan is currently still closed down to travelers – and there’s no guarantee U.S. tourists will be welcome by next spring.
-But using American Airlines miles is absolutely risk-free, as any AAdvantage awards can changed or canceled to get your miles back on all award tickets!
+It may seem like a gamble, as Japan is currently still closed down to travelers – and there’s no telling when that will change.
+But using American Airlines miles is absolutely risk-free, as American now allows free cancellation to get your miles back on all award tickets!
 That means you can lock in this award space for late 2021 risk-free and cancel down the road if necessary.

-Availability on these business class flights is fairly wide-open from New York City (JFK) and Chicago-O’Hare (ORD), with scattered availability from other cities like Los Angeles (LAX), Dallas-Fort Worth (DFW), and San Francisco (SFO).
-But the best part is that this works nationwide – just start your search from your home airport with AA service, and you should be able to connect to one of these hubs before heading to Tokyo in JAL business class – all for just 60,000 AAdvantage miles one-way.
+And booking with American miles is definitely the way to go, as it costs just 60,000 AAdvantage miles each way.
+But the best part is that this works nationwide: Just start your search from your home airport with AA service, and you should be able to connect to one of these hubs before heading to Tokyo in JAL business class – all for just 60,000 AAdvantage miles one-way.
 Using 60,000 Alaska Mileage Plan miles is another strong option, if you’ve got them.

 If you ask us, Japan Airlines has one of the world’s best business class seats in the sky.
 The service and food are unparalleled for business class.
 And JAL’s SkySuites on the 777 and 787 are a near-perfect blend of space and privacy.

 Read our full review of Japan Airlines business class from Chicago-O’Hare (ORD) to Tokyo-Narita (NRT)!

 A Deeper Look at JAL Business Class Availability

 While it’s not the hardest premium cabin to book, snagging Japan Airlines business class seats isn’t always a slam dunk.
 It can be hard to lock in seats far in advance – booking close to departure is usual the safest bet.
 And some major cities often miss the boat.